ranacode97/Customer-Analytics/README.md

-# Quantium Virtual Experience Program in Data Analytics
+# Customer Segmentation & Store Trial Evaluation

-- This is program consists of 3 tasks
+- This project is part of Quantium Virtual Experience Program in Data Analytics program which consists of 3 tasks.
 - All these code files were my personal submissions for this program.
 Except the data files which were assigned by Quantium.

 ---